Last Update: March 16th, 2020

 Nashville-based Melodic Progressive Rock band Evership is the conceptualization of composer, multi-instrumentalist and producer/engineer Shane Atkinson.
 Shane played in Nashville bands and as a backup musician for CCM artists in the late 80's and 90's.
 As a composer he wrote on Music Row and always having a studio running somewhere in the Nashville area, was a prolific composer with musical work spanning from commercials and film to orchestral and theater.
 He made two records with the 90's Alternative Rock band Curious Fools, but with the birth of his first child, he decided to leave the music business for the budding software industry.

 Shane says he never really stopped writing.
 "The music just kept coming, almost haunting me.
 I'd constantly wake up in the night to record song ideas.
 Over those years I amassed at least a hundred hours of material.
-But I was so successful in software, it became nearly impossible to get out.
+But my success in software made it nearly impossible to get out.
 Something like Evership was bound to happen, it had to happen, I was profoundly depressed."

 Finally, in 2005, in response to a dream, he sold their big house in the suburbs, downsized, built a recording studio, and opened a commercial and film music production company to finance the album effort.
 It would take about ten years to make the first record; not just for the actual recording, but for raising a family with his wife (and PR person) Michelle, building a studio, holding down the production company and remaining business interests, and sifting through the mountain of song material.